Jury holds pharmacies responsible for role in opioid crisis

 “The jury sounded a bell that should be heard through all pharmacies in America,” Lanier said.

-Attorneys for the three pharmacy chains maintained they had policies to stem the flow of pills when their pharmacists had any concerns and would notify authorities about suspicious orders from doctors.
-They also said it was the doctors who controlled how many pills were being prescribed for legitimate medical needs.
+Attorneys for the pharmacy chains maintained they had policies to stem the flow of pills when their pharmacists had concerns and would notify authorities about suspicious orders from doctors.
+They also said it was doctors who controlled how many pills were prescribed for legitimate medical needs.

-Spokespeople for CVSHealth and Walgreen Co. said the companies disagree with the verdict and will appeal.

-Lanier said during the trial that the pharmacies were attempting to blame everyone but themselves.
+Lanier said during trial that the pharmacies were attempting to blame everyone but themselves.

 The opioid crisis has overwhelmed courts, social services agencies and law enforcement in Ohio’s blue-collar corner east of Cleveland, leaving behind heartbroken families and babies born to addicted mothers, Lanier told jurors.

-In Lake County, some 61 million pills were distributed during that period.

-The rise in physicians prescribing pain medications such as oxycodone and hydrocodone came at a time when medical groups began recognizing that patients have the right to be treated for pain, Kaspar Stoffelmayr, an attorney for Walgreens, said at the opening of the trial.
+The rise in physicians prescribing pain medications such as oxycodone and hydrocodone came as medical groups began recognizing that patients have the right to be treated for pain, Kaspar Stoffelmayr, an attorney for Walgreens, said at the opening of the trial.

-The problem, he said, was that “pharmaceutical manufacturers tricked doctors into writing way too many pills.”
+The problem, he said, was “pharmaceutical manufacturers tricked doctors into writing way too many pills.”

 The counties said pharmacies should be the last line of defense to prevent the pills from getting into the wrong hands.